Ojamajo Doremi Dokkān!

-Ojamajo Doremi Dokkān! (おジャ魔女どれみドッカ～ン！, Ojamajo Doremi Dokkān!) is the fourth and final series of Ojamajo Doremi.
+Ojamajo Doremi Dokkān! (おジャ魔女どれみドッカ～ン！, Ojamajo Doremi Dokkān!) is the fourth and final season of Ojamajo Doremi.
 The series was directed by Takuya Igarashi and produced by Toei Animation.
 It was broadcast on TV Asahi from February 3, 2002, to January 26, 2003, and lasted 51 episodes.
 The series deals with the sudden growth of Hana, who has aged herself voluntarily and is given permission to become a witch apprentice.
-At the same time, the former witch queen's curse has gone into full bloom, but the curse can be stopped if Doremi and the girls can remind her of her fondest memories, which involves the tedious task of recreating the gifts she made and received from her grandchildren.
+At the same time, the former witch queen's curse has gone into full bloom, but the curse can be stopped if Doremi and the girls can remind her of her fondest memories, which involve the tedious task of recreating the gifts she made and received from her grandchildren.